 We stop accepting applications PROMPTLY at 4:00 p.m.

-CONCEALED HANDGUN LICENSE APPLICATION VOLUME IS EXTREMLY HIGH.
+AT TIMES, CONCEALED HANDGUN LICENSE APPLICATION CAN BE EXTREMLY HIGH.

 - PRINT all required information on the application, and sign where indicated.
 Applicants must come to our Office at 4470 State Route 222, Batavia OH, 45103 to renew and receive their license.
 No appointment is necessary.
 It is NOT necessary to attach a photograph to your renewal application.